wszitenhelm/wszitenhelm/README.md

 # Hi, I'm Wiktoria 👋

-Blockchain engineer focused on smart contracts, cross-chain infrastructure, and distributed systems.
+Software Engineer focused on smart contracts, cross-chain infrastructure, and distributed systems.

 Previously a software engineer at **J.P.
 Morgan**, where I worked on backend services, APIs, and cloud infrastructure.